atarashansky/SAMap/README.md

 Assumes Docker is installed on your computer.

 Run `bash build_image.sh` to build the Docker image.

 Run `bash run_image.sh` to run the Docker image.

-The Docker image will spawn a jupyter notebook server on your specified port.
+Running the Docker image will spawn a jupyter notebook server on your specified port.

 *Installation time should take no more than 5 minutes.*